Add an undo system for lighttable and darkroom

 While I agree that it's not desirable to have a too fine-grained undo/redo history, not having undo and redo at all feels very limiting; it is definitely a turn-off for me, especially given darktable's somewhat surprising user interface conventions that lend themselves to all kinds of mistakes for a newcomer.
 And surely you can find a way to coalesce repeated similar actions into a single one if that turns out to be necessary.

-#6 Updated by Tobias Ellinghaus over 5 years ago
+#6 Updated by Tobias Ellinghaus almost 6 years ago

 - Subject changed from Add keyboard shortcuts for undoing and redoing actions in Darkroom to Add an undo system for lighttable and darkroom